 Do you need stands for bookshelf speakers and how high should they be?

-You need a stand if you have placed them on a surface that vibrates and place them so high that their tweeters’ height matches the height of your ears.
+In-Short: You need a stand if you have placed them on a surface that vibrates and placed them so high that their tweeters’ height matches the height of your ears.

 When the tweeter height matches the ear level.
 The voice feels like the characters are talking directly to you.
 But when the height misses a match.